superorbital/wordchain/README.md

 ### Library

-* In you project you can do something like this to use this as a library:
+* In your project you can do something like this to use this as a library:

 ```go
 package main